shekhargulati/52-technologies-in-2016/15-huginn/README.md

 There are many use cases that bots can be used for.
 These are some of the use cases that I can think of right now:

-1. A bot that tracks flight arrival information, books a taxi, informs the driver, and send an SMS to passenger with driver details.
+1. A bot that tracks flight arrival information, books a taxi, informs the driver, and sends an SMS to the passenger with driver details.
-2. A bot that tracks flight information and send notifications to the loved ones about the journey.
+2. A bot that tracks flight information and sends notifications to the loved ones about the journey.
 3. A bot that sends you an email with your ticket 2 hours before your flight.
-4. A bot that listen to baggage lost Twitter stream for an airline and auto reply to the frustrated user with a personalized message.
+4. A bot that listens to baggage lost Twitter stream for an airline and auto reply to the frustrated user with a personalized message.
 5. A bot that sends me an email with a list of 10 articles(you can scrape the article content) based on my twitter favorites or any other read it later app that I can read during the flight.

 ## Building a bot platform

-In this section, I will showcase how we built baggage tracking system using Huginn.
+In this section, I will showcase how we built the baggage tracking system using Huginn.
 According to [Huginn website](https://github.com/cantino/huginn) ,

 > **Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf.
 Huginn's Agents create and consume events, propagating them along a directed graph.
 Think of it as a hackable Yahoo!
 Pipes plus IFTTT on your own server.
 You always know who has your data.
 You do.**